Supreme Court Clears Way For Federal Executions To Resume

 The federal government's plan to use that single drug is contested.
 Attorneys for the four inmates have argued that the use of a single drug, rather than the three-drug cocktail required in many states, is a violation of a mandate that federal executions be carried out "in the manner prescribed by the law of the State in which the sentence is imposed."

-"The American people, acting through Congress and Presidents of both political parties, have long instructed that defendants convicted of the most heinous crimes should be subject to a sentence of death," Barr said in a statement earlier this month.
+"The American people, acting through Congress and Presidents of both political parties, have long instructed that defendants convicted of the most heinous crimes should be subject to a sentence of death," Barr said in a statement this month.
 "The four murderers whose executions are scheduled today have received full and fair proceedings under our Constitution and laws.
 We owe it to the victims of these horrific crimes, and to the families left behind, to carry forward the sentence imposed by our justice system."

 The executions are scheduled to take place at the U.S. Penitentiary in Terre Haute, Ind.
 The Justice Department said that "additional executions will be scheduled at a later date."